Cybersecurity Compliance in the Education Industry: How to Protect Students’ Personal Data

 6. Educate students and staff

-• educate about simple security mistakes like not logging out of an account when leaving a computer and downloading suspicious files
+• Educate about simple security mistakes like not logging out of an account when leaving a computer and downloading suspicious files

-• explain the consequences of cybersecurity incidents
+• Explain the consequences of cybersecurity incidents

 7. Deploy dedicated software

-Modern user activity monitoring tools will help you:
+User activity monitoring tools help you to:

-• watch user sessions both in real time and in records to make sure employees securely handle critical data
+• Watch user sessions both in real time and in records to make sure employees securely handle critical data

-• get a full picture of user actions with both video and audio monitoring
+• Get a full picture of user actions with both video and audio monitoring

 Ekran System ensures data protection in educational organizations

-Ekran System is a full-cycle insider threat management platform that effectively monitors and records user activity as well as deters, detects, and disrupts insider threats.
+Ekran System is a full-cycle insider threat management platform that effectively monitors and records user activity, as well as deters, detects, and disrupts insider threats.

 Conclusion